Puncture wounds: First aid

 - Wash your hands.
 This helps avoid infection.

 - Clean the wound.
-Rinse the wound with clear water.
+Rinse the wound with clear water for five to 10 minutes.
 If dirt or debris remains in the wound after washing, use tweezers cleaned with alcohol to remove the particles.
-If debris still remains, see a doctor.
-Clean the area around the wound with soap and a washcloth.
+See a doctor if you can't remove all of the debris.
+Clean the skin around the wound with soap and a washcloth.

 - Apply an antibiotic.
 Apply a thin layer of an antibiotic cream or ointment (Neosporin, Polysporin).
 Certain ingredients in some ointments can cause a mild rash in some people.
-If a rash appears, stop using the ointment.
+If a rash appears, stop using the ointment and seek medical care.

 - Cover the wound.
-Bandages can help keep the wound clean and keep harmful bacteria out.
+Bandages help keep the wound clean.

 - Change the dressing.
 Do this at least once a day or whenever the bandage becomes wet or dirty.